ClickHouse/ClickHouse/docs/en/query_language/select.md

 - `FULL OUTER JOIN`
 - `CROSS JOIN`

-You may skip the `OUTER` keyword it is implied by default.
+You may skip the `OUTER` keyword because it is implied by default.

 **`ANY` or `ALL` strictness**

 If `ALL` is specified and the right table has several matching rows, the data will be multiplied by the number of these rows.
-It is a normal `JOIN` behavior from standard SQL.
+This is the normal `JOIN` behavior for standard SQL.
 If `ANY` is specified and the right table has several matching rows, only the first one found is joined.
 If the right table has only one matching row, the results of `ANY` and `ALL` are the same.

-You can set the default value of strictness with session configuration parameter [join_default_strictness](../operations/settings/settings.md#session-setting-join_default_strictness).
+To set the default strictness value, use the session configuration parameter [join_default_strictness](../operations/settings/settings.md#session-setting-join_default_strictness).

 **`GLOBAL` distribution**